-- 1. Discuss the grade in question with the instructor. - 2.
-Consult with the director of the graduate program in which the student is enrolled. - 3.
-Consult with the dean of the college of the sponsoring graduate program. - 4.
-Approach the chair of the Graduate Council, who will appoint an appeals committee consisting of one graduate student and three faculty members from the council.
+- 1. Discuss the grade in question with the instructor. - Consult with the director of the graduate program in which the student is enrolled. - 3.
+Consult with the dean of the school sponsoring the graduate program. - Approach the chair of the Graduate Council, who will appoint an appeals committee consisting of one graduate student and three faculty members from the council.